coms10011/2019_20/README.md

 The probability part of the unit is based in part on

 *William Mendenhall, Dennis D Wackerly and Richard L Scheaffer.
 Mathematical Statistics with Applications

+#### Exams and coursework

+There will be five one hour work sessions, at each there will be a sheet to do during the work sessions, this will be collected and marked out of eight with two additional marks for attendance.
+The average mark for these worksheets across the five sessions contributes ten percent of the final mark, the rest comes from the exam.

+There are past papers in the past paper folder, we will try to add supplementary questions to the worksheets that mimick the exam questions.